Aquilegia: Etymology

-The 1st-century AD Greek writer Dioscorides called columbines Isopyrum, a name used presently applied to another genus.
+The 1st-century AD Greek writer Dioscorides referred to columbine plants as Isopyrum, a name that is now applied to another genus, Isopyrum.
 In the 12th century, the abbess and polymath Hildegard of Bingen referred to the plants as agleya – from which the genus's name in German, Akelei, derives.
-The first use of aquilegia with regards to columbines was in the 13th century by Albertus Magnus.
-In the 15th and 16th centuries, the names Colombina, Aquilina, and Aquileia came into use.
+The first use of aquilegia with regard to columbines was in the 13th century by Albertus Magnus.
+In the 16th and 17th centuries, the names Colombina, Aquilina, and Aquileia came into use.
 With the Swedish biologist Carl Linnaeus's 1753 Species Plantarum, the formal name for the genus became Aquilegia, though limited use of Aquilina persisted in scientific usage until at least 1901.

 Several scientific and common names for the genus Aquilegia derive from its appearance.
 The genus name Aquilegia may come from the Latin word for "eagle", aquila, in reference to the petals' resemblance to eagle talons.
 Another possible etymology for Aquilegia is a derivation from the Latin aquam legere ("to collect water"), aquilegium (a container of water), or aquilex ("dowser" or "water-finder") in reference to the profusion of nectar in the spurs.
-The most common English-language name, columbine, likely originates in the dove-like appearance of the sepals (columba being Latin for dove).
+The most common English-language name, columbine, is founded in the dove-like appearance of the sepals and derived from the Italian colombino and French colombin, which were in turn derived from columba, Latin for dove.

 There are a number of other common names for Aquilegia across different languages.
-In English, these include granny's bonnet for some plants in the species Aquilegia vulgaris.
-The association of columbine with the 1999 Columbine High School massacre has led to use of the names aquilegia and granny's bonnet used in horticultural circles as a means of avoiding the stigmatized name.
+In English, these include granny's bonnet for various species, but particularly Aquilegia vulgaris.
+An older common name for columbines is lion's herb, from the folk belief that lions fed on it for courage.
 In French, the word ancolie is the common name for Aquilegia, while individual members of the genus have been called gants-de-Notre-Dame ("Our Lady's glove").
 In Italian, amor-nascoto ("love-born") has been used.